Picnic at Hanging Rock (novel): Plot

 The disappearances provoke much local concern and international sensation with rape, abduction, and murder being assumed as probable explanations.
 Several organized searches of the picnic grounds and the area surrounding the rock itself turn up nothing.
-Meanwhile, the students, teachers and staff of the college, as well as members of the community, grapple with the riddle-like events.
+Meanwhile the pupils, teachers, and other staff of the school, as well as members of the community, grapple with the riddle-like events.
 Mike Fitzhubert, an Englishman who was picnicking at the grounds the same day, embarks on a private search of the rock and discovers Irma, unconscious and on the verge of death.
 When he fails to return from his search, he is found in an unexplained daze, sitting at the rock with Irma, by his friend and uncle's coachman, Albert Crundall.

-Concerned parents begin withdrawing their daughters from the prestigious college, prompting various staff to leave; the college's handyman and maid quit their jobs, and the French instructor, Mlle.
-Dianne de Poitiers, announces that she will be getting married and leaving the college as well.
-A junior governess at the college, Dora Lumley, also leaves with her brother Reg, only for both to be killed in a hotel fire.
-Amidst the unrest both in and around the college, Sara vanishes, only to be found days later, having apparently committed suicide (her body was found directly beneath the school's tower, with her head "crushed beyond recognition").
+Concerned parents begin withdrawing their daughters from the prestigious school, prompting various staff to leave; the handyman and maid quit their jobs and the French instructor, Mlle.
+Dianne de Poitiers, announces that she will be getting married and leaving as well.
+A junior governess at the school, Dora Lumley, also leaves with her brother Reg, only for both to be killed in a hotel fire.
+Amidst the unrest both in and around the school Sara vanishes, only to be found days later, having apparently died by suicide (her body being found right beneath the school's tower, with her head "crushed beyond recognition").
 Mrs. Appleyard, distraught over the events that have occurred, kills herself by jumping from a peak on Hanging Rock.

-In a pseudo-historical afterword purportedly extracted from a 1913 Melbourne newspaper article, it is written that both the college and the Woodend Police Station, where records of the investigation were kept, were destroyed by a bush fire in the summer of 1901.
-In 1903, rabbit hunters came across a lone piece of frilled calico at the rock, believed to have been part of the dress of the governess, Miss Greta McCraw, but neither she nor the girls were ever found.
+In a pseudo-historical afterword purportedly extracted from a 1913 Melbourne newspaper article, it is written that both the school and the Woodend Police Station, where records of the investigation were kept, were destroyed by a bush fire in the summer of 1901.
+In 1903 rabbit hunters came across a lone piece of frilled calico at the rock, believed to have been part of the dress of the governess, Miss Greta McCraw, but neither she nor the girls were ever found.